qoolixiloop/qool-.vimrc-loop/README.md

 >    * That's it!
 To save the file just type:
 >         :w
 >
-> * In order to get the promised explanations about the content of the '.vimrc'
->   file you may now want to visit [my wiki page][&&&]
+> * In order to get the promised [explanations about the content of my '.vimrc' file][1503] you may later want to visit my wiki page.
+(Ctrl-click to open the link in a new tab)
 >
 >📜
 </details>